Tetleysteabags/cyprus-housing-analysis/README.md

 compensation per employee) and CYSTAT.
 Overburden, arrears, tenure and under-occupation are Eurostat EU-SILC; buyer nationality, transactions and building permits are DLS, PwC and CYSTAT.
 Every series carries its source in the article footer.

-## Deploy (standalone site)

-Any static host works.
-Recommended: **Vercel** or **Cloudflare Pages** — free, custom domain, auto-deploy on push to `main`.

-1. Push this repo to GitHub.
-2. Import it in Vercel / Cloudflare Pages (Vite is auto-detected via `vercel.json`).
-  - Build command: `npm run build`
-  - Output directory: `dist`
-3. Add your domain.
-Every push to `main` redeploys.

-`base: './'` in `vite.config.js` keeps asset paths relative, so it also works from a project subpath or embedded.

-## Embedding in articles

-- **A site you control:** drop in an `<iframe>` pointing at the deployed URL.
-- **Medium:** Medium only embeds from its Embedly allow-list, so a custom iframe won't render.
-Link out to the live site and use a screenshot or a short screen-recording GIF inline.
-(Check Medium's current embed behaviour before publishing.)

 ## Attribution & fair use